G4Vi/screen_data_reader/README.md

 Install requirements `(.venv)$ pip install -r requirements.txt`

+### For capturing from Windows desktop in addition to reading from video

-For reading from windows on Windows, `pip install pywin32`
+Also `pip install mss pywin32`

 ## Run